dmlc/dmlc.github.io/_posts/2017-10-11-rnn-bucket-mxnet-R.md

 -   `corpus_single_train.rds`: no bucketing, all samples are padded/trimmed to 600 words.
 -   `corpus_bucketed_train.rds`: samples split into 5 buckets of length 100, 150, 250, 400 and 600.

 Below is the example of the assignation of the bucketed data and labels into `mx.io.bucket.iter` iterator.
-This iterator behaves essentially the same as the `mx.io.arrayiter` except that is pushes samples coming from the different buckets along with a bucketID to identify the appropriate network to use.
+This iterator behaves essentially the same as the `mx.io.arrayiter` except that is pushes samples coming from the different buckets along with a bucketID to identify the appropriate symbolic graph to use.

 ``` r
 corpus_bucketed_train <- readRDS(file = "data/corpus_bucketed_train.rds")